-4. You never know what is going on in a child's home life, so always treat each child with love, respect and patience.
-Classroom management is one of the most difficult skills to learn as a new teacher, but I have learned that patterns of misbehavior always have a root.
+4. You never know what is going on in a child's home life, so always treat each child with love, respect, and patience.
+Classroom management is one of the most challenging skills to learn as a new teacher, but I have learned that patterns of misbehavior always have a root.
 Those roots may have to do with something you are doing wrong in the classroom, but it often has to do with their home life.
 I have heard so many heartbreaking things from my students.
 The student that wouldn't start his work told me, "I don't start because my dad hits me if I do it wrong."
-While reading a story about a panda mother, one little girl raised her hand in tears and said, "I don't have a mom, I just have a nanny."
+While reading a story about a panda mother, one little girl raised her hand in tears and said, "I don't have a mom; I just have a nanny."
 As I taught about colors, one student said, "My dad taught me this, but he abandoned us this summer."
-Additionally, time and time again, as we bring up misbehavior to parents, many parents will break down and talk about what is going on in the home.
-I've learned that I cannot fix all matters in a home, and that I have to leave that to God and fervent prayer, but I take solace that I can, at the very least, be a consistent presence of love and encouragement in a child's life and perhaps it can make all the difference.
+Additionally, time and time again, as we bring up misbehavior to parents, many parents will break down and talk about what is happening in the home.
+I've learned that I cannot fix all matters in a home and that I have to leave that to God and fervent prayer, but I take solace that I can, at the very least, be a consistent presence of love and encouragement in a child's life and perhaps it can make all the difference.

-I have dozens of other learnings I've gleaned from being a teacher, but these are the ones that I carry with me daily.
+I have dozens of other learnings I've gleaned from being a teacher, but these are the ones I carry with me daily.
 I still apply these lessons in my parenting and in all the other ways we work with children and youth.
 Being a teacher for 3 years has made me a better parent, a more patient person, more resilient and has been one of the more humbling experiences of my life.
 Though it was HARD (maybe not the hardest job I have ever had - kudos to the international tax accountants out there), I am proud of the habits that I have built through teaching - namely to be a constant student, show up, be consistent, keep your promises, and be present.
 These are the habits I want to create in my life to love and share with those around me.